Need Our Expert Help? Call us +44 (0) 203 178 2048

 • Submit your application: You can now submit your finalised application

-• Upload your documents: You should upload all of your supporting documents prior to your biometric appointment
+• Upload your documents: You should upload all of your supporting documents before your biometric appointment

 • Attend your biometric appointment: Attend the UK Visa and Citizenship Application Services (UKVCAS) centre and provide them with your biometric information (fingerprints and a photo)